-B. Post Hearing Rules and Procedures

-- 1. The Board shall prepare and forward written recommendation(s) to the Vice President within five (5) calendar days from the close of the hearing.
+- 7. While the formal rules of evidence and procedure do not apply to the hearing, the hearing shall consist of testimony by witnesses called by the Institution and the Officer.
+Cross examination of a witness is available to both parties and Board members.
+Applicable exhibits may be introduced by either party.
+The Board can take notice of the Officer's personnel record if introduced during the hearing as evidence. - 8.
+Neither the Institution nor the Officer has the authority to compel the attendance of a witness at the hearing.
+Any employee can be asked to appear as a witness for either party.
+It shall be the duty of an employee requested to testify to do so concerning any facts which may be relevant to the appeal and to be truthful in doing so.
+It is the responsibility of each party to assure attendance by its witnesses. - B. Post Hearing Rules and Procedures - 1.
+The Board shall prepare and forward written recommendation(s) to the Vice President within five (5) business days from the close of the hearing.
 The Board shall also include a copy of the record (tape recording and exhibits).
-After reviewing the Board's recommendation(s), the Vice President shall mail his or her decision to the officer within twenty (20) calendar days from the receipt of the recommendation(s) from the Board. - 2.
-The decision of the Board shall be based on the preponderance of the evidence presented by both parties.

-- 3. The Board decision shall rely on the majority vote of the Board members and the Chair shall be a voting member. - 4.
-The decision of the Vice President is final. - 5.
+After reviewing the Board's recommendation(s), the Vice President shall issue a final decision to the terminated officer within ten (10) business days from the receipt of the recommendation(s) from the Board. - 2.
+The Board recommendation(s) shall rely on the majority vote of the Board members and the Chair shall be a voting member. - 3.
+The decision of the Vice President is final. - 4.
 If an appeal of termination is successful, the officer shall be reinstated to the same or similar position and receive payment of back wages less any unemployment compensation insurance benefits received by the officer after the date of termination.
 Employee benefits such as vacation and sick leave shall be credited back to the date of termination.